seppmail/SEPPmail365/Readme.md

 ![rewriting](./visuals/seppmail365-alias_wrong.png)

-Beginning with 2022, Microsoft has announced a beta-feature for Exchange Online which does not reqrite domains anymore.
+Beginning with 2022, Microsoft has announced a beta-feature for Exchange Online which does not rewrite domains anymore.
 The feature is in public preview and can be activated very simply with the following command:

 ```powershell
 Set-OrganizationConfig -SendFromAliasEnabled $TRUE